 Tax Season

-This year, the Internal Revenue Service (IRS) tax season officially started on January 23.
-For tax year 2022, we want to remind you it is no longer necessary to fill out specific tax forms indicating that, as a member of a health care sharing ministry, you are exempt from the ACA mandate to have insurance.
+This year, the Internal Revenue Service (IRS) tax season officially began on January 26, 2026.
+For your 2025 taxes, it is not necessary to fill out specific tax forms indicating that, as a member of a health care sharing ministry, you are exempt from the Affordable Care Act (ACA) mandate to have insurance.
 Furthermore, you are not required to claim an exemption, provide documentation of your membership, make a shared responsibility payment, or obtain an Exemption Certificate Number for your federal tax return.
 Please check below to see if your state has its own insurance mandate requirements.

-Funds you are assigned to send to other members and to Samaritan Ministries for administrative purposes are only considered tax deductible if you are filing with the State of Missouri.
-We are not aware of any other state where this is the case.
+Shares you are assigned to send to Samaritan Ministries (for administrative purposes) or to other members are only considered tax deductible if you are filing with the State of Missouri or the State of Indiana.
+If this applies to you, please visit Shares in your Samaritan Dashboard and select Shares History to view your 2025 Shares.
+For the 2025 tax year, we are not aware of any other states where this is the case.

 Visit our Donate to Samaritan Ministries page to see ways in which you can make tax-deductible donations to the ministry.